SeelabFhdo/AjiL/ajiML.generator.java.springcloud/examples/simple/readme.md

 #Simple Example
 This simple example lets you create a small microservice system consisting of three functional services and a discovery service.
-The transformation is based on the information modeled in ``MyTestModel.ajimlt``.
+The transformation is based on the information modeled in ``MyTestModel.ajimlt`` or ``FunctionalService.ajimlt`` respectively.
 To run the services simply use the following commands for each service.
 Please note that the discovery should be started first.

 ```console
 mvn clean install